 You also have the option of renting a campervan or RV from Outdoorsy which has a huge selection available in this part of the world and a great choice if you’re on a longer road trip like from LA to the Grand Canyon.

-A Sedona to Grand Canyon Day is a popular option as Sedona is a great base for exploring Arizona as there are a number of great hikes and shopping to enjoy.
+A day trip to the Grand Canyon from Sedona is a popular option as Sedona is a great base for exploring Arizona.
 Driving from Sedona to the Grand Canyon will take approximately 2.5 hours each way meaning that you shouldn’t spend too long lying in bed in the morning!

 If heading back down south after visiting the Grand Canyon, you can potentially save some time by spending the night in Williams or Flagstaff to cut down on driving time.

-A Phoenix to Grand Canyon day trip will see you driving 4 hours one way and 8 hours return trip so this option certainly isn’t for everybody!
+A day trip from Phoenix will see you driving 4 hours one way and 8 hours return trip so this option certainly isn’t for everybody!

 This option is best if you’re not visiting in winter when the days are shorter unless you are happy to get a very early start!

-If travelling from Phoenix, it might be worth considering booking guided transport so you can relax on the way up to the Grand Canyon and ensure you are able to enjoy your Grand Canyon day trip to the fullest!
+If travelling from Phoenix, it might be worth considering booking guided transport so you can relax on the way up to the Grand Canyon and ensure you are able to enjoy your day to the fullest!

-Both this full-day tour and this full-day tour include transport from Phoenix, a stop at the Navajo Nation and a professional guide.
+This full-day tour includes transport from Phoenix, a stop at the Navajo Nation and a professional tour guide.

-Another option that you might not have considered if planning a Grand Canyon day trip from Phoenix or Sedona is to spend the night in Flagstaff or Williams instead.
+Another option that you might not have considered is to spend the night in Flagstaff or Williams instead.

-Williams is a short one-hour drive to the Grand Canyon along the AZ-64, while you will need to allocate an additional half-hour if taking a Grand Canyon day trip from Flagstaff.
+Williams is a short one-hour drive to the Grand Canyon along the AZ-64, while you will need to allocate an additional half-hour if taking a day trip from Flagstaff.

 If staying in Williams, you also have the option of taking the train to the Grand Canyon.
 The tourist train has several different classes of carriages to choose from and provides a luxurious way for travellers to enter the park.

-The disadvantage of the train is that for part of the year there is only one departure each day.
+The disadvantage of the train is that for part of the year, there is only one departure each day.
 Even in peak season, there are only two departures meaning you only have a limited amount of time to enjoy the Grand Canyon in all of its glory.
-Click here to check prices and availability

 It should come as no surprise that the Grand Canyon is absolutely enormous which means it’s simply not possible to see everything that is on offer in just one day.

-I, therefore, recommend visitors only spending one day at the Grand Canyon stick to certain sections of the South Rim only, particularly if visiting as planning a Grand Canyon day trip from Sedona or Phoenix.
+I, therefore, recommend visitors only spending one day at the Grand Canyon to stick to certain sections of the South Rim only, particularly if you’re planning to spend the night in Phoenix or Sedona.

 Morning: Walk along the Rim Trail